Choose your route

 Presentation

-Places to visit in Deauville and around its airport
+Places to Visit in and around Deauville and Its Airport

-The town of Saint-Gatien-des-Bois offers a stretch of rural landscape in the style of small feudal towns.
-Among them are the dovecot of the Herbigny farm and the chalet of Jean Ulric Guttinguer, French poet and novelist.
-Once in the town of Deauville, visitors will enjoy the most beautiful seaside resort of the Côte Fleurie.
-This city is famous for its American Film Festival, its horse shows and its nautical activities.
-The walk is not to be outdone with this opportunity to taste the local art of living.
+The commune of Saint-Gatien-des-Bois showcases a swath of the rural landscape characteristic of small feudal towns.
+Notable points of interest include the Herbigny farm's dovecote and the chalet of Jean Ulric Guttinguer, a French poet and novelist.
+Upon reaching Deauville, visitors can enjoy one of the most beautiful seaside resorts on the Côte Fleurie.
+The city is renowned for its American Film Festival, horse shows, and water sports.
+Visitors should not miss the chance to explore the city on foot, taking in the local lifestyle and culture.

 Looking for an upscale hotel near Leningrad Boulevard ?
 Make your reservation at the 1872 Stadium hotel!
 Renowned for its comfort and the quality of its services, the hotel opens wide its doors whatever the reason for your stay: tourist stay, family stay, couple or professional stay.
 You will be welcomed in a pleasant and charming setting.
 Enjoy the friendly and friendly atmosphere that reigns there.